A Soft Touch (film)

 A Soft Touch is a Canadian short drama film, directed by Heather Young and released in 2025.
 The film stars Ellen Pottie as Ellen, an elderly woman living in a senior's complex who is forced to make difficult sacrifices after being scammed out of a significant amount of money.

 The film premiered at the 2025 Toronto International Film Festival, where it received an honorable mention for the Best Canadian Short Film award.

+The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2025.